Seeed-Studio/ModelAssistant/docs/deploy/grove/deploy.md

 sudo apt-get install make -y
 ```

-In addition, we recommend that you complete the installation and configuration of ModelAssistant in advance.
-If you have not installed ModelAssistant yet, you can refer to [ModelAssistant Installation Guide](../../introduction/installation.md).
+In addition, we recommend that you complete the installation and configuration of SSCMA in advance.
+If you have not installed SSCMA yet, you can refer to [SSCMA Installation Guide](../../introduction/installation.md).

 :::